MeadCo/ScriptX.Print.Client/docs-src/readme.md

 By use of a compatibility layer written in javascript that same code can be bought to more modern browsers.
 With the proviso of course that the HTML that renders successfully in the older browser renders correctly in modern browsers.

-The ScriptX.Print.Client libraries depend on little other than themselves.
+The ScriptX.Services Client libraries depend on little other than themselves (and jQuery).
 Our clients are many and varied and will no doubt be taking dependencies on many libraries, we don't want to work against those choices but work with them.

 However, in the current version there is a dependency upon jQuery for: